Patient Education and FAQ’s

 I am about to have a revision (second) rhinoplasty.
 What should I expect after the surgery?

 A revision rhinoplasty is significantly more complicated than a primary rhinoplasty.
-This is mainly due to scaring from the previous surgery.
-The most important thing to remember is that healing can take longer.
-The swelling often lasts longer than a primary rhinoplasty.
+This is mainly due to scarring from the previous surgery.
+The most important thing to remember is that healing can take longer, and the swelling often lasts longer than a primary rhinoplasty.

 Return to the Top